cvonfeldt/microsoft-sentinel-investigations/README.md

 <br>

 ### This ended up being a fantastic simulation exercise and I gained what I feel was extremely valuable experience working through the multi-stage attack detection in Sentinel.
 In the detection I strengthened my ability of KQL querying and overall understanding of a wide variety of ingested logs/data, such as firewall tools (Palo Alto Network), EDR tools (CrowdStrike), IAM platforms (Okta), and cloud platforms (AWS CloudTrail and Google Cloud Platform).

-There were many "aha" moments, lots of connecting the dots, many moments where I had to circle back after gathering more information, and admittedly some moments where I made mistakes - but those actually ended up being some of the areas where I learned the most!
-## MITRE ATT&CK Mapping - PKWork Incident (In Order of Attack Progression).
+### There were many "aha" moments, lots of connecting the dots, many moments where I had to circle back after gathering more information, and admittedly some moments where I made mistakes - but those actually ended up being some of the areas where I learned the most!

 ---

-# Final MITRE ATT&CK Mapping of Complete Multi-Stage Attack
+# Final MITRE ATT&CK Mapping of Complete Multi-Stage Attack on PKWork Network/Cloud (In Order of Attack Progression)

 ## Phase 1 - Initial Access

 | # | Technique ID | Name | Description |